Three Reference Files That Fix Junior Press Release Quality: The Execution Infrastructure

 The senior opens the draft, realises it needs a full rewrite, and spends 45 minutes doing the junior's job.
 The junior learns nothing because the feedback is "this doesn't sound right," which is too vague to act on.
 Next press release, same cycle.

 Telling the junior to "make it sound more human" does not fix this.
-It is not a clear enough instruction.
-The junior does not know what "human" means in the context of this client, this format, and this firm's editorial standard.
+The junior does not know what "human" means for this client, this format, and this firm's editorial standard.
 They need a reference for what right looks like, specific enough that they (and the AI they are using) can follow it.

 The fix is three reference files, combined into one SOP markdown that the junior loads into their AI project and runs step by step.
-Here is what goes into each one and how to build them.
+The three files are the execution infrastructure that sits underneath every press release in your firm.

 Reference file 1: the client brand voice guide

-This file defines how one specific client should sound in writing.
+This file defines how one specific client should sound.
 Not your firm's voice.
 The client's voice.

-To build it, pull five to seven recent documents that the client approved without major edits.
-Press releases, presentations, corporate announcements, website copy.
+To build it, pull five to seven recent documents the client approved without major edits.
 Read them looking for patterns in four areas.

 Terminology.
-What words does this client use to describe their business, their market, and their products?
+What words does this client use for their business, market, and products?
 What words do they avoid?
 Some clients say "customers."
 Others say "clients."
 Some say "revenue growth."
 Others say "top-line improvement."
-Note the preferences.
-If the client operates in a regulated industry, note terms that are restricted or required.
-Write these down as a simple two-column list: use this, not that.
+Note the preferences as a two-column list: use this, not that.
+If the client operates in a regulated industry, note restricted or required terms.

 Tone by audience.
-A press release going to business media reads differently from one going to trade media or a consumer publication.
-Note how the client's tone shifts across contexts.
-Some clients are formal in all contexts.
-Others are more conversational in trade media and more measured in corporate communications.
+A release going to business media reads differently from one going to trade media or consumer publications.
 Capture the range.

 Self-reference.
-How does the client refer to themselves?
 Full company name on first mention, abbreviated after?
-Does the CEO use first person in quotes or speak about the company in third person?
-Is there a standard descriptor the company uses?
+CEO uses first person in quotes or third person?
+Standard descriptor the company uses?

 Restricted language.
-Are there phrases the client has asked you not to use?
-Terms that a previous press release used that drew a correction?
-Legal or compliance restrictions?
-These are easy to miss and expensive to get wrong.
-Write them down.
+Phrases the client has asked you not to use.
+Terms a previous release used that drew a correction.
+Legal or compliance restrictions.
+Easy to miss and expensive to get wrong.

 One page is enough.
-The goal is not a 20-page branding manual.
-It is a working reference that the junior can load into AI and prompt against.
+The goal is a working reference the junior can load into AI and prompt against, not a 20-page branding manual.

 Reference file 2: the press release writing guideline